-Common- and differential-mode measurements were taken of the unmodified filter, as well as an intermediate step before the inductance cancellation windings were installed.
-In this intermediate step, the large inductors L{11} and L{12} were removed and straight, solid 14ga wire was installed in their place.
-This configuration, referred to here as Without Series Inductor, was used as a baseline comparison for improvements based on inductance cancellation.
+CM and DM measurements were taken of the unmodified filter, as well as an intermediate step before the inductance cancellation windings were installed.
+In this intermediate step, the large inductors $L{11}$ and $L{12}$ were removed and straight, solid 14ga wire was installed in their place.
+This configuration, referred to here as without series inductor, was used as a baseline comparison for improvements based on inductance cancellation.